PUBLIC HEALTH (PUBH)

 PUBH 784.
 Project Management Strategy and Application.
 3 Credits.

-This course presents classic project management concepts and methods, applicable to research, public health, healthcare, information science and other team projects, with an aim to develop a toolbox of strategies to effectively manage projects using globally accepted theoretical frameworks; practice is gained via assignments, cases, lectures, and course project.
+This course presents classic project management concepts and methods, applicable to research, public health, healthcare, information science and other team projects to develop a toolbox of strategies to effectively manage projects using globally accepted theoretical frameworks; practice is gained via assignments, cases, lectures, and course project.
+IPEP DS Immersion Experience.

 Rules & Requirements